EtienneWarneck/NobelPrizeDeploy2/README.md

 On the category page, the user can display all the laureates using one endpoint with the button "SHOW ALL LAUREATES BY YEAR":

 ![](assets/showall.png)

-and can search by Year or by Name using another endpoint with the "SEARCH" button :
+or can search by Year or by Name using another endpoint with the "SEARCH" button :

 ![](assets/search.png)